-A good rule of thumb is to have the side walls as far away from the speaker sides as possible, minimizing near-field side wall reflections-a position as little as two feet from the side walls often proves adequate.
+The same requirements exist for side walls.
+Additionally, a good rule of thumb is to have the side walls as far away from the speaker sides as possible, minimizing near-field side wall reflections.
 Sometimes, if the system is bright or the imaging is not to your liking, and the side walls are very near, try putting curtains or softening material directly to the edge of each speaker.
 An ideal side wall, however, is no side wall at all.